-Prior Approval must be obtained before receiving certain medical services, Medical Drugs or mental health and substance use disorder treatment.
+Prior Approval must be obtained before receiving certain medical services, Medical Drugs or mental health and substance use disorder treatment from a Non-Plan Provider or Plan Provider.
+If you use a Plan Provider located within Massachusetts, Maine, and New Hampshire, he/she will seek Prior Approval for you.
 This section explains when Prior Approval is required and the procedures to follow to meet those requirements.